Double Crushed Nerve Damage

-Erik Dalton is the executive director of the Freedom from Pain Institute.
-Educated in massage, osteopathy, and Rolfing, Dalton has maintained a practice in Oklahoma City, Oklahoma, for more than three decades.
+Erik Dalton is the executive director of the Freedom From Pain Institute, developer of Myoskeletal Alignment Techniques and author of Dynamic Body.
+Educated in massage, osteopathy and Rolfing, he resides in Oklahoma City, Oklahoma and San Jose, Costa Rica.

 1. A. R. Upton and A. J. McComas, “The Double Crush in Nerve Entrapment Syndromes,” Lancet 2, no. 7825 (August 1973): 359–62.

 2. D. B. Roos, “The Thoracic Outlet Syndrome is Underrated,” Archives of Neurology 47, no. 3 (1990): 327–28.